Ultrafast Image Categorization in Biology and Neural Models: Results

-First, we test different variations of transfer learning on the task "Is there an animal in this visual scene?" and display the mean accuracies for different datasets.
-First, the {\sc Vgg ImageNet} network seems efficient in the categorization on our newly build dataset as it reach a 99.5\% mean accuracy.
-Also, the latter seems robust as on the dataset used by~\citet{Serre2007} on which the network obtains a $96\%$ mean accuracy.
-Note that it reaches better performances compared to those obtained by the model designed in~\citet{Serre2007} (about $84\%$) and neurophysiological data (about $80\%$) (see Table~\ref{tab:accuracy}) without any re-training process.
-Now let's focus on the network after the learning process, as the {\sc Vgg Full}, {\sc Vgg Custom} and {\sc Vgg Gen} reach even performances on the test set (with $94.7\%$, $95.6\%$ and $93.9\%$ respectively) and also keep a robust categorization on~\citet{Serre2007} dataset ( with $96\%$, $90\%$ and $89\%$ respectively).
-Compared with the {\sc Vgg Naive} which could only reach $66.7\%$ on the same task, these results show that transfer learning allows us to get highly accurate networks for the categorization of a synset of interest with a slight loss in the accuracy compared with the original networks on this particular task.
-Now we will focus on the robustness of the categorization of the different transfer learning strategies ({\sc Vgg Full}, {\sc Vgg Custom} and {\sc Vgg Gen}) compared with the state of the art {\sc Vgg ImageNet} and the expected performance in neurobiological models.
+We then tested different variations of transfer learning on the task, ``Is there an animal in this visual scene?'', and show the mean accuracies for different datasets, as~summarized in Table~\ref{tab:accuracy}.
+First, we have seen that the {\sc Vgg LUT} network seems to be robust, as~validated on the dataset used by~\citet{Serre2007}, on~which the network achieves a mean accuracy of $0.95$.
+Note that it achieves better performances compared to about $0.84$ obtained by the model designed in~\citet{Serre2007} and about $0.80$ in psychophysics, and~this is without any retraining process.
+Now, let us focus on the network after the transfer learning process, as~the {\sc Vgg TLC}, {\sc Vgg TLA}, {\sc Vgg TLDA}, and~{\sc Vgg TLAA} reached similar levels of performance on the test set (with $0.97$, $0.96$, $0.97$, and $0.95$, respectively) and also maintained robust categorization on the~\citet{Serre2007} dataset (with $0.94$, $0.92$, $0.91$, and $0.88$, respectively).
+Compared to the {\sc Vgg SLS}, which could only reach $0.64$ on the same task, these results show that transfer learning allows us to obtain highly accurate networks for the categorization of a synset of interest.
+Note that this low performance is only due to the computational limits that we imposed in our study.
+We then focused on the robustness of the categorization of the different data augmentation strategies ({\sc Vgg TLC}, {\sc Vgg TLA}, {\sc Vgg TLDA}, and {\sc Vgg TLAA}) compared to the state of the art {\sc Vgg LUT} and the expected performance in neurobiological~models.

-\subsection{Robustness of the categorization with different geometric transformations}
+\subsection{Robustness of the Categorization with Different Geometric~Transformations}